shawn-nyk/tp/docs/DeveloperGuide.md

     ` and `FilteredList` directly.
   * Cons:
-    * This exposes the internal components of the `Model` which increases coupling as `EditProfileCommand` is now dependent on `FilteredList` and of the `ItemListManager` reduces testability and maintainability.
+    * This exposes the internal components of the `Model` which increases coupling as `EditProfileCommand` is now dependent on `FilteredList` and the `ItemListManager` which reduces testability and maintainability.

 ### Switch screen feature